JessKaria/project-2/README.md

 ## Approach

 Once we had picked our API, we mapped out the user journey and then began building out the functionality.
-This was my first time pair programming and it was incredibly rewarding, we were able to jump in and solve each other's issues but also provide a sounding board to each other when discussing ideas.
-We were focussed on getting our MVP built and ready by the end of day one so we could add styling and iron out any bugs before submitting the final project.
+This was my first time pair programming, and it was incredibly rewarding, we were able to jump in and solve each other's issues but also provide a sounding board to each other when discussing ideas.
+We were focussed on getting our MVP built and ready by the end of day one, so we could add styling and iron out any bugs before submitting the final project.

 We knew we wanted users to be able to click through on images to a detail page, revealing more information on the movie, including more recommendations.
 We did this by mapping over the results and using the ID provided to us from the API to create a link and pass state to the separate detail page.

-In addition, the way the API was structured meant the image property did not contain the full URL so we had to concatenate the URL to the path provided in the request.
+In addition, the way the API was structured meant the image property did not contain the full URL, so we had to concatenate the URL to the path provided in the request.

 Rendering data from API 🎥